hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Appeal

 Explanation
-To ask a court to look at a decision again.
+To ask a court or a tribunal to look at a decision again.

 For citizens use the explanation the first time the word is used:
 For example, 'You can appeal.
 This means a court will look at the decision again.’